quintuple-lained/TheWandgame2025/README.md

 ## ALL IN ONE ORDER ##

-YOU CAN BUY THE WHOLE KIT HERE AT KEBBSUPPLY TRUSTED VENDOR OF CHOICE WITH CHEAP INTERNATIONAL SHIPPING, EVERYTHING YOU NEED IN ONE PLACE HIGHLY RECOMMENDED.             [buy here](https://keeb.supply/products/endgame)
+You can purchase the entire kit from KeebSupply, a trusted vendor offering affordable international shipping.
+Get everything you need in one convenient place—highly recommended!  [buy here](https://keeb.supply/products/endgame)

-Please check out this awesome buildguide, all you need, still had no time to make my own and tbh can't do a better one.
-Thx @KeebSupply [BUILD GUIDE AND SUPPLIES](https://docs.keeb.supply/endgame/)
+For an excellent build guide, check out this fantastic resource from KeebSupply.
+I haven’t had the time to create my own guide (and honestly, I couldn’t top this one).
+Big thanks to @KeebSupply!
+[Build Guide and Supplies](https://docs.keeb.supply/endgame/)